LACMA

 Curatorial Notes

-Luster-painted ceramics, which represent one of the most original and spectacular contributions of the Islamic potter, is an especially long-lived technique, and the resulting product must have always been considered as a form of luxury ware, given its costly materials and manufacturing process.
-From the twelfth to the early fourteenth century, Kashan, in Central Iran, was the most prolific center for lusterware, including this charming bowl, glazed pale blue rather than the characteristic white, and overpainted with chocolate brown luster.
-At the center of the vessel is a monumental spotted bear, reserved (depicted in silhouette) against the luster ground.
+From the twelfth to the early fourteenth century, Kashan, in Central Iran, was the most prolific center for lusterware, both tiles and tableware, including this charming plate, glazed pale blue rather than the characteristic white, and overpainted with chocolate brown luster.
+At the center of the plate is a monumental spotted bear, reserved (depicted in silhouette) against the luster ground.
+Enjoying a meal from this serving vessel, to fully reveal the luster-painted creature within, must have enhanced the pleasure of the diners.

 Selected Bibliography